MicrosoftDocs/azure-docs/articles/time-series-insights/how-to-create-tsi-environment-using-cli.md

 ms.custom: seodec18
 ---

-# Create a Gen2 environment using Azure CLI- Azure Time Series Insights Gen2
+# Create an Azure Time Series Insights Gen2 environment using the Azure CLI

 This document will guide you through creating a new Time Series Insights Gen2 Environment.